cyberthread/317Independent/README.md

 - [ ] Designed and developed mobile-first
 - [ ] Meets accessibility standards
 - [ ] Is a type-only webpage (no images or other media)
-- [ ] Stick to layout techniques you have already learned: floats, positioning, flexbox.
-If you just can't help yourself you can check out columns.
-You shouldn't need CSS-grid.
+- [ ] Stick to layout techniques you have already learned like floats.

 ### Content
 - [ ] Name of the site